 helping to manage the behaviour of the child

 As you step into leading your MiniHub, we would like you to know how much we are believing in what God wants to do through our MiniHubs.
-You are not just organising meetings - you're creating sacred space where people can breathe, belong, and meet with Jesus in the middle of ordinary life.
+You are not just organising meetings - you're creating a sacred space where people can breathe, belong, and meet with Jesus in the middle of ordinary life.
 That's no small thing.

 Our prayer for you this term is simple: that you'd have fun.
 That you'd discover the deep joy of watching people come alive when they are in the presence of God - truly seen and known.
 That you'd experience the wonder of God showing up in your living room, around your table, in your conversations.